 CMOB 8645.
-MARINE PHYSIOLOGY (I) (On
+MARINE PHYSIOLOGY (I) (On demand).
+Three credit hours.
+Three hours of lecture per week.

 The physiological processes at the cellular and organismal levels directly concerned with the adaptation of the organism to the physical and chemical environment of the ocean; the more specialized physiological processes encountered in the study of the growth and behavior of marine organisms.